The Ultimate Guide to Aqua Yoga

 Aqua yoga safety

 Aqua yoga is a very safe practice overall but anytime you’re around water, you should take some extra precautions.
-Continue reading next month for a full set of Aqua Yoga safety tips.
+Look for my upcoming article on Aqua Yoga Safety.

 Connect with Christa